Alphabetic Table of Runs

 rafts 800 - 8000, kayaks 500 - 8000 flow measured just upstream at Hoopa (HPA)

-Trinity River above Clair Engle Reservoir Tangle Blue Creek to Trinity River Campground or below Class III with one IV- 11 to 16 miles,
+Trinity River above Clair Engle reservoir Tangle Blue Creek to Trinity River Campground or below Class III with one IV- 11 to 16 miles,

 1 day

-minimum: rafts 600, kayaks 500, IK 400 cfs measured near take-out (USGS site)
+minimum: rafts and kayaks 600, IK 500 measured near take-out (USGS site)

 Trinity River South Fork above Hyampom Klondike Mine to Oak Flat above Hyampom class III (2 class IV- rapids), harder at higher flows 16 miles,